Businesswomen say gender equality in the workplace has stalled

 Gender equality in the workplace has stalled as women report experiencing many of the same challenges as they did nearly 30 years ago, a new survey of high-flyers suggests.

-The group is calling for higher salaries and more effort to tear down the ‘glass ceiling’, the invisible barriers that hold women back, saying it was “deeply concerning” that many felt too little had changed since the Nineties.
+The organisation behind the Women of the Year Awards is calling for higher salaries and more effort to tear down the “glass ceiling”, a term used to refer to the invisible barriers that hold women back, saying it is “deeply concerning” that many feel too little has changed since the Nineties.

-Nearly 500 women were questioned to mark the 70th anniversary of the Women of the Year (WOY) Lunch and Awards, founded by Tony Lothian, the mother of former Tory minister Michael Ancram, who passed away this week.
+Nearly 500 women were questioned to mark the 70th anniversary of the Women of the Year Lunch and Awards, founded by Tony Lothian.
+Lothian was the mother of former Tory minister Michael Ancram, who passed away this week.

 While the vast majority of those who took part in the survey, 88 per cent, said that conditions for women had improved over the past three decades, many spoke of continuing problems at work.

-More than half, 57 per cent, called for more to be done to promote gender equality in their workplaces.

-And more than one in three, 36 per cent, wanted greater action to pull down the glass ceiling and tackle gender bias.
+More than half (57 per cent) called for more to be done to promote gender equality in the workplace.
+And more than one in three (36 per cent) wanted greater action to pull down the glass ceiling and tackle gender bias.

-The survey also highlighted a growing concern around ageism suffered by women.

-Last year an independent report found sexism was widespread in hospital operating theatres across England.
+Last year, an independent report found that sexism was widespread in hospital operating theatres across England.

-In a damning verdict on the atmosphere in some teams, Baroness Helena Kennedy QC said that the ‘old boys’ network of alpha male surgeons was stopping some doctors from rising to the top and had fuelled an oppressive environment for women as well as ethnic minorities.
+In a damning verdict on the atmosphere in some teams, Helena Kennedy QC said that the “old boys’ network” of “alpha male” surgeons was stopping some doctors from rising to the top and had fuelled an oppressive environment for women as well as for ethnic minorities.

 Join our commenting forum